-Over two days, we discussed processes required further to develop and implement EICAT, and reviewed the results of provisional EICAT assessments undertaken for a range of taxa, including all species of birds and amphibians with alien populations.
+Over two days, we discussed the processes required to further develop and implement EICAT, and reviewed the results of provisional EICAT assessments undertaken for a range of taxa, including all known alien bird and amphibian species.
 A motion for the formal adoption of EICAT by the IUCN will be debated at the IUCN World Conservation Congress in September 2016, and the group also assessed the procedures and timetable for taking the motion forward.
 Assuming that the motion is passed, it is hoped that EICAT assessments will be completed and peer reviewed for all alien species worldwide by around 2020, and will be published online via the IUCN Global Invasive Species Database (GISD).
 In so doing, EICAT and the IUCN will provide the most comprehensive source of information on the environmental impacts of alien species globally.

 Further details on EICAT can be found here.